Oscar Brown: Music

 In January 1961, Brown released his first LP, Sin & Soul, recorded from June 20 to October 23, 1960.
 Printed on the cover of the album were personal reviews by well-known celebrities and jazz musicians of the time, including Steve Allen, Lorraine Hansberry, Nat Hentoff, Dorothy Killgallen, Max Roach and Nina Simone (Simone would later cover his "Work Song" and Steve Allen would later hire him for his Jazz Scene USA television program).
 The album is regarded as a "true classic" for openly tackling the experiences of African Americans with songs such as "Bid 'Em In" and "Afro Blue".
 Sin & Soul is also significant because Brown took several popular jazz instrumentals and combined them with self-penned lyrics on songs such as "Dat Dere", "Afro Blue" and "Work Song".
 This began a trend that would continue with several other major jazz vocalists.
-Several of the tracks from Sin & Soul were embraced by the 1960s Mod movement, such as "Humdrum Blues", "Work Song" and Herbie Hancock's, "Watermelon Man".
+Several of the tracks from Sin & Soul were embraced by the 1960s Mod movement, such as "Humdrum Blues", and "Work Song".
 Sin & Soul was followed by Between Heaven and Hell (1962).
 The success of Sin & Soul meant that much more money was spent on production, and Quincy Jones and Ralph Burns were bought in to handle the arrangements.

 However, Brown was soon to fall down the pecking order at Columbia following a rearrangement of the management at the company.
 His third album was notable for the lack of any self-composed songs, and Columbia was having a hard time packaging him as an artist.
 They were unsure whether Brown was suited to middle-of-the-road/easy listening nightclubs or alternatively should be presented as a jazz artist.
 Brown was given much more creative freedom for his fourth album, Tells It Like It Is (1963), and he was back to his creative best, composing songs such as "The Snake", which became a Northern soul classic when it was covered by Al Wilson, and has featured on several adverts.
 Despite this return to form, and having been told by the new head of Columbia, that he was high on the company's priorities, his contract at Columbia was not renewed.